Lana Coc-Kroft

-Coc-Kroft has appeared in various New Zealand television advertisements, including one in 2003 advertising to switch off the microwave as the clock consumes a large amount of power.
-She has been national ambassador and spokesperson for several high-profile campaigns including World Vision, Persil Dirt is Good, Healtheries, and the National Water competency programme.

-From 1996 to 2005, Coc-Kroft was a host on the television show SportsCafe, and returned with the show in July 2008 for another season.
+From 1996 to 2005, Coc-Kroft was a host on the television show SportsCafe, and returned with the show in July 2008 another season.

 Regarding the 2005 celebrity drug case involving former rugby players Marc Ellis and Brent Todd (called Project Aqua by the police), as part of the case, Coc-Kroft was granted name suppression, which she later let lapse, and she went to the police to explain her relationship with the men involved, but was not charged.

 In 2009, Coc-Kroft co-hosted the show Who Dares Wins with former SportsCafe presenter Marc Ellis.